 The rule is: you should feel the ribs and see the figure of your dog (but not to see the ribs!)

-Some of the serious health effects of obesity include arthritis, heart disease, high blood pressure, breathing difficulty, diabetes, skin disease, skeletal problems and even bladder cancer, as well as several other conditions.
-Excess weight can affect your pet’s energy levels and ability to enjoy a full life.
+Some of the serious health effects of obesity include arthritis, heart disease, high blood pressure, breathing difficulty, diabetes, skin disease, skeletal problems, and even bladder cancer, as well as several other conditions.
+Excess weight can affect your pet’s energy levels and the ability to enjoy a full life.

 There are many easily identifiable causes of weight gain in pets:

 * Overfeeding – Pets with unlimited access to food often become overweight.
 Feeding puppies too much can create extra fat cells that stay with a pet for life.
 Puppies should be converted to a good quality adult food between 6 and 9 months.